(shatkarma Vs Panchkarma)

 • Sheetkrama Kapalbhati -Taking water in through the mouth and expelling it through the nose

-In trataka, eyes are focused usually on a small object or the flame of a candle, without blinking, until they water.
-Advanced variations involve gazing into third eye (Ajna Chakra).
+In Trataka, eyes are focused usually on a small object or the flame of a candle, without blinking, until they water.
+Advanced variations involve gazing into the third eye (Ajna Chakra).